TROPICAL RAINFORESTS

 By the mid-1990s, the government—desperate for cash—granted large concessions to foreign timber and mining interests.
 Some 25 percent of the country was put up for logging by Malaysian and Indonesian timber firms.
 The terms of the agreement, full of loopholes, granted forest land at less than $35 an acre ($262 m for 7.5 m acres).
 Analysis of the figures showed that while loggers stood to make more than US$28 million annually over the 25-year concession, Suriname would only earn get US$2 million per year.
 Further, according to forestry experts, the only profitable way to log regions in Suriname is by clear-cutting.

-In late 1995 widespread protests by a coalition of indigenous maroons, environmentalists, and the local timber industry helped foil part of a deal that would have further expanded a concession owned by MUSA of Indonesia.
+In late 1995 widespread protests by a coalition of Indigenous maroons, environmentalists, and the local timber industry helped foil part of a deal that would have further expanded a concession owned by MUSA of Indonesia.
 Nevertheless, MUSA continued to log other concessions with abandon.
 According to local reports, the company's close relationship with legislators allowed it to escape prosecution for violating existing forestry regulations.

 On Oct.
 7, 1997, the Surinamese government established a forestry project to monitor and control logging in addition to setting aside new protected areas.
 The controversy and pressure inspired by the plan to hand out giant logging concessions to Berjaya, MUSA, and Suri Atlantic in 1995 made the government more cautious about granting logging concessions, and it subsequently refused a number of timber concession applications.
 In June 1998, the government announced the establishment of the Central Suriname Wilderness Nature Reserve, covering 1,592,000 hectares.

 While the giant concessions granted in 1995 did not come to fruition in the late 1990s, several smaller concessions were actively logged.
-Outdated forestry laws—which provided very little revenue for the government per log harvested (one cent per log according to a report from Forestsmonitor.org)—meant that the forest service was chonically unstaffed, concession monitoring was poor, and enforcement was lax.
+Outdated forestry laws—which provided very little revenue for the government per log harvested (one cent per log according to a report from Forestsmonitor.org)—meant that the forest service was chronically unstaffed, concession monitoring was poor, and enforcement was lax.
 This appears to be still the case today, and corruption in the forest service is also a major problem.

 According to FAO data, in 2002 Suriname produced 203,000 cubic meters of industrial roundwood, sawnwood, and wood-based panels; 35,000 cubic meters of this was exported, suggesting that logging is indeed still occurring today.
 In August 2003, an International Tropical Timber Organization mission observed that "despite the best efforts of the Government of Suriname, the country is still far from implementing sustainable forest management, in part because of insufficient institutional capacity."

-A second major cause of concern to environmalists is the developing mining sector.
-Suriname is known to have rich deposits of gold and bauxite, and mining companies working in the country have checkered pasts with regards to human rights and environmental safegards.
+A second major cause of concern to environmentalists is the developing mining sector.
+Suriname is known to have rich deposits of gold and bauxite, and mining companies working in the country have checkered pasts with regards to human rights and environmental safeguards.
 One company, Golden Star Resources of Canada, was responsible for a massive cyanide spill in neighboring Guyana in 1995 and caused the forceable eviction of hundreds of local people.

 Suriname's inexpensive power costs make it attractive to the energy-intensive aluminum business.
 In the 1960s, the Alcoa aluminum company built a dam at Afobaka, which flooded 1,560 square kilometers (600 square miles) of forest and created one of the largest artificial lakes in the world.